-The strategy is then to define a set of conditions that altogether does not amount to \emph{factorizability} which, along with the idea of Reichenbachian common cause, provides a satisfactory explanation of the correlations.
+Such conditions typically include those intended to capture in some sense or another the idea of physical locality ---so as to avoid conflict with special relativity.\footnote{What it is exactly meant by `physical locality' and whether such concept may be appropriately captured in terms of probabilistic relations, though, is far from settled.
+I shall not discuss these issues in detail here and just point the reader to \cite{butterfield2007, fine1981, fine1986, maudlin1994, wessels1985} or \cite{suarez2000} for further reference.} But requiring constraints of this type basically leads to the Bell inequalities, and the usual move is then to give up the idea of Reichenbachian common cause.
+It is not completely clear however whether this needs to be the case.
+Indeed we may want to insist in providing a Reichenbachian common cause explanation of the correlations while avoiding the charge of Bell's theorem.
+The strategy would then be to define a set of conditions that, along with the idea of Reichenbachian common cause, provides a satisfactory explanation of the correlations without being committed to the Bell inequalities.
 Ideally we would like to make sure that such restrictions do not entail the idea of \emph{common}-common cause either.
-For, as I have pointed out it is not likely that \emph{common}-common cause explanations may be provided for any set of correlations in general.
+For, as I have pointed out it is not likely that \emph{common}-common cause explanations exist for any set of correlations in general.

-One of the most remarkable attempts to provide common cause model for EPR following this strategy is \citet{szabo2000}. \citeauthor{szabo2000}'s model is explicitly construed by recursively applying the ideas of \emph{extensibility} and \emph{common cause completability} but it turns out that it features unwanted dependencies between certain combinations of the postulated common causes and the measurement setting events.
+One of the most remarkable attempts to provide a common cause model for EPR following this strategy is \cite{szabo2000}. \citeauthor{szabo2000}'s model is explicitly construed by recursively applying the idea of \emph{common cause completability}.
+It turns out however that the model features unwanted dependencies between certain combinations of the postulated common causes and the measurement setting events.
 These dependencies are usually interpreted as conspiratorial.

-Avoiding such conspiratorial features is indeed the role of so-called \emph{no-conspiracy} conditions which are, in one way or another, standard in the derivations of the Bell inequalities, along with other restrictions ---intended to reflect locality, etc.--- on the common causes.
-Roughly, \emph{no-conspiracy} conditions require statistical independence between the common causes and the measurement settings:
+Avoiding such conspiratorial features is indeed the role of so-called \emph{no-conspiracy} conditions which are also standard in the derivations of the Bell inequalities.
+Roughly, \emph{no-conspiracy} conditions require statistical independence between the common cause $C$ and the measurement settings:

-The usual interpretation being that the postulated common causes must not have an influence, or be otherwise influenced, by the choices of measurement settings.
-Existence of such influences ---i.e.~violations of the equations~\eqref{eq:simple-no-cons1} and~\eqref{eq:simple-no-cons2}--- would be conspiratorial in the sense that the taking place of the common cause would somehow `force' or determine to some extent the presumably free independent decisions of the experimenter about measurement.
+The intuition, clearly, is that the postulated common causes must not have an influence, or be otherwise influenced, by the choices of measurement settings.
+In the usual interpretation, the existence of such influences ---i.e.~violations of the equations~\eqref{eq:simple-no-cons1} and~\eqref{eq:simple-no-cons2}--- would be conspiratorial in the sense that the taking place of the common cause would somehow `force' or determine to some extent the presumably free independent decisions of the experimenter about measurement.